Miroslav Tichý: Conservation

 The works were unnumbered, untitled and undated.
 Tichý kept no catalogue and had no room to properly store his negatives or prints.
 Once he had printed a picture, it was cast aside, dropped haphazardly about his home, exposed to dirt and damage, rats and insects.

 In 1981, Roman Buxbaum, a former neighbor befriended by Tichý when Buxbaum was a child, returned from exile in Switzerland.
 His family had long been owners of paintings and drawings by Tichý, and now Buxbaum discovered the photographic work, which had been kept a secret.

 Buxbaum began an effort to collect and preserve the artist's deteriorating photographs.
 He says that over the next 25 years it was his good fortune to be the only person to see, collect and document Tichý's work.
-Tichý made him presents of bundles of photographs, and Buxbaum bought more bundles from Tichý's neighbor and "surrogate mother", Jana Hebnarová, who has looked after Tichý since his mother's death and been appointed his heir.
+Tichý made him presents of bundles of photographs, and Buxbaum bought more bundles from Tichý's neighbor and "surrogate mother", Jana Hebnarová, who looked after Tichý since his mother's death and was appointed his heir.
 In 2006, Buxbaum said that he believed his to be the most complete collection of Tichý's photographs, and that he had placed part of it with galleries for sale on commission, with the intention of making it available to museums and collectors to "bequeath it to the world of art".

 In 2009, it was announced that Tichý had severed all ties with Buxbaum and the Tichý Oceán Foundation's website.
 In a notarized statement dated 22 January 2009, Tichý states that he made no agreement, written or oral, with Buxbaum to propagate his works, that Buxbaum exploits his works without authorization and violates his copyright, and that only he, Hebnarová and his lawyer have the right to decide on the use and propagation of his works.